 Kenya uses Kenya Shillings and at the time of our visit, the exchange rate was $1USD to 100 Kenyan Shillings.
 All the hotels we stayed at accepted credit cards if you were purchasing extras like alcoholic beverages or spa services.
 Tips and purchases made in the Maasai Mara village were the only time we used cash.
 We exchanged our cash at the airport on arrival as there is an exchange counter at baggage claim.
 Four of the five hotels we stayed at also exchanged foreign currency.

-Kenya was everything and the only thing I wish I could change was that we spent more time there.
+Our Kenya safari was everything and the only thing I wish I could change was that we spent more time there.
 I hope we’ve inspired you to plan an African family safari.
 If I left something out that you have questions about, drop them below.
-Please share this post if you loved it!
+Please share this post if you found it helpful!